top of page

 About Me

+I am a Licensed Clinical Social Worker and psychotherapist trained in Eye Movement Desensitization Reprocessing Therapy (EMDR), Sensorimotor Psychotherapy and Internal Family Systems (IFS).
 When working with me, you will have 45 minutes that are completely dedicated to you.
 I pride myself in curating a safe, honest, empathetic and trusting therapeutic relationship with my clients.
 I try to make my clients feel as if every part of them is welcome into the room.
 I also work in tandem with my clients to ensure we create healthy boundaries within our therapeutic relationship.

 I have experience working with the BIPOC and LGBTQIA communities.
 Through the use of individuals, groups or couples therapy, I assist clients with mitigating the myriad life experiences that are brought into the room.
 I specialize in treating depression, anxiety, trauma, relationship challenges, substance use disorders and life transitions by applying somatic, psychodynamic, person-centered, trauma-based, and relational therapeutic approaches.
 I have experience working within the child welfare system and have provided college access to under privileged youth.
 I also ran a youth group geared toward creative expression through music.